whisher/express-prisma-starter/README.md

 - In development for a quick go create a file /prisma/dev.db and run `npx prisma migrate dev`
 - For production pick your target database, take a look at [prisma documentation](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-postgres)
-- Rename .env-copy in .env
+- Rename .env-sample in .env